getprimate/primate/README.md

 ```

 _x.y.z refers to the version number and arch refers to the architecture (ia32 or x64)._

+#### On Windows
+Simply download the [latest](https://github.com/ajaysreedhar/kongdash/releases) .exe installer and run it.

+#### On Mac OS X
+Download and open the [latest](https://github.com/ajaysreedhar/kongdash/releases) .dmg image, move the app to /Applications to start using it.

 ### For Developers
 All kinds of contributions are welcome.